Community Standards, Policies, and Procedures

 Carnegie Mellon has established basic guidelines that have been approved by students, staff and faculty.
 These policies ensure the safe and functional operation of the university.
 Students are expected to abide by these policies at all times.
 Failure to abide by these guidelines will be addressed through the university student conduct process.

 Examples of violations of community standards in relation to health, safety and security include, but are not limited to:

-- Harboring of pets
+- Harboring of an unauthorized animal(s)